ZhenTAO3059/PriBOM/README.md

 🚀 To the best of our knowledge, we are the first to systematically summarise the privacy notice generation tools.

-🚀 We introduce the concept of **PriBOM** and propose a proof-of-concept implementation for mobile app development.
+🚀 We introduce the concept of **PriBOM** and propose a pre-fill for mobile app development.

-🚀 We conduct a usability evaluation to quantitatively and qualitatively assess the design of **PriBOM**.
+🚀 We conduct a human evaluation to comprehsnsively assess the usefulness of **PriBOM**.

 ## Overview